When should a student stay home from school due to illness?

 If a student cannot be immunized for medical reasons, or an immunization conflicts with a student’s religious beliefs, please consult the Student Handbook for further information.

 New students will have vision and hearing screening completed.
 Parents will be contacted only if the student has failed the screening process.

-Students with a health concern which needs attention while at school should have a health history form filled out and a parent should consult with the school nurse.
+Students with a health concern that needs attention while at school should have a health history form filled out and a parent should consult with the school nurse.

 Please contact me should you have any questions or concerns.
 I look forward to caring for your child!